 You will find on the website of the French Interior Ministry the latest information (and the documents to be provided if necessary) concerning the conditions of entry on French territory according to the country you are coming from.

-A normal service has been restored, but during rush hour, transport is reserved for home-to-work, school and medical appointments (masks must be worn and certain doors must be used when getting on or off).
+Yes, a normal service has been restored (masks must be worn and certain doors must be used when getting on or off).

 Yes!
 The City of Nice wants the reopening of transport to be accompanied by a more accessible alternative mobility offer in order to relieve the burden on public transport and promote soft modes of transport.
 Among these measures is an experimental cycling plan on some of the city's main roads.